FreeBMDFreeBMD Transcribing Scanned Source

 3. Read and understand the file naming conventions.

-4. Report any pages which are badly or incorrectly scanned to the Syndicate Coordinator without delay.
-Re-scan requests are managed using a spreadsheet which can be viewed to determine the progress of a request.
+4. Report any pages which are badly or incorrectly scanned to your Syndicate Coordinator without delay.

 5. Contact your syndicate coordinator if you need any further assistance.